Terms of Service - Trooli

 3.2 Installation Demarcation Point.
 Trooli will install your fibre connection to the outside of your premises, to a position known as the Installation Demarcation Point.
 Please refer to Trooli’s online Help Centre for information on where this Demarcation Point is typically located or contact our Helpdesk for assistance.

 3.3 The Electronic Communications Code.
-We provide our Services over Electronic Communications Apparatus, including fibre optic cables and related equipment, which is placed in the public highway and in private property using rights granted to Trooli as a Code Operator under the part of the telecommunications legislation known as the Electronic Communications Code.
+We provide our Services over Electronic Communications Apparatus, including fibre optic cables and related Equipment, which are placed in the public highway and in private property.
+Trooli uses rights granted to it as a Code Operator to provide these Services.
+These rights are granted under the Electronic Communications Code, which is set out in Schedule 3A of the Communications Act 2003.

 3.6 Access to the Installation Demarcation Point.
 You must ensure that there are no obstructions outside that will prevent access to the Installation Demarcation Point on your installation date and thereafter.
 If the existing route to the property from the proposed Installation Demarcation Point is obstructed for any reason, Trooli reserves the right to change the Installation Demarcation Point to the boundary of the property or to where Trooli sees best fit for installation.

-3.7 The internal installation options.
-You have two options for the internal installation, which extends the fibre optic connection cable from the Installation Demarcation Point to a suitable location inside your premises for your optical terminating equipment (modem) and router: 1) Independent Installation; or 2) Trooli Approved Installation.
+3.7 The internal installation.
+The internal installation, which extends the fibre optic connection cable from the Installation Demarcation Point to a suitable location inside your premises for your Optical Network Terminating (ONT) Equipment Modem and Router must be conducted by Trooli Approved Installation.

-3.9 Trooli Approved Installation.
-The charge for Trooli approved installation is set out in the Price Guide or as otherwise agreed with us.
+3.8 Trooli Approved Installation.
+The charge for Trooli Approved Installation is set out in the Price Guide or as otherwise agreed with us.

-• You, or another person authorised by you who is over 18 years, will need to be present.
+• You, or another person authorised by you who is over 18 years, will need to be present at all times during the Trooli Approved Installation.

-• Up to a maximum of 5m of internal fibre cabling will be provided to place the internal connection socket in a suitable location.
+• Up to a maximum of 5 metres of internal fibre cabling will be provided to place the internal connection socket in a suitable location.

 • All cabling will be surface mounted on the most appropriate surface and with due care.
 By purchasing a Trooli Approved Installation, you accept liability for any minor cosmetic damage or damage to decorative finishes that may result from the installation.